statisticalmechanics/scatter/code_cpu/README.md

 ## whitexray.cpp

-This piece of code is based on Laue method, details has been introduced in THE PAPER, section 6.1 & 5.1.
+This piece of code is based on Laue method, where an x-ray beam with continuous frequency spectrum is used, and a single crystal is used as sample.
+Details has been introduced in THE PAPER, section 6.1 & 5.1.

 - files needed: